nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Notes about the preference format:
 - Preference must be specified in the following format: `pf/REGION,SIZE,LOWPRICE,HIGHPRICE`.
 Whitespace between parameters is ignored.<br>

+Notes about the image format:
+- Image must be specified in the following format `i/FILEPATH:DESCRIPTION`.
+Make sure your file path is from  the directory the jar file is run.
+Description is optional and can be omitted.

 Parameter formats:
 - REGION: One of [`North`, `South`, `East`, `West`, `Central`] (Non case-sensitive).
 - ADDRESS: Any non-empty string that does not contain `,`. e.g. `Pasir Ris Drive 1 Block 123`